 Structural Transformation - The analysis begins by examining the labor market consequences, with a particular focus on the share of agricultural employment, a key measure of structural transformation.
-Figure 5a depicts the simulated time path of employment shares in the agriculture sector, aggregated at 18 sub-regions.
-The figure shows historical data for the period 1990-2020, with model simulations extending beyond 2020.
+Figure 5a depicts the simulated time path of employment shares in the agriculture sector, aggregated at 18 sub-regions, under the baseline climate change scenario RCP 8.5.
+The figure shows historical data for the period 1990-2020, with model simulation results extending beyond 2020.
 The model predicts a consistent and gradual decline in agricultural employment shares across most regions, indicating a structural transformation from agriculture to non-agriculture, driven by sectoral labor mobility.
 Notable declines in agricultural employment are projected in regions such as Eastern and Middle Africa, and South-eastern Asia.
-In contrast, Southern Africa and South America deviate from this pattern, with labor reallocating back to the agricultural sector, reflecting the trend of 'reverse structural transformation'.
-These results should be interpreted in light of the model being quantified conditional on the initial period observations, specifically migration flows $\mu{-1}^{ns,mz}$ defined over 2015-2019.
-Regions experiencing a sharp decline in agricultural employment share during 2015-2019 implies that those regions exhibit a large income gap between agricultural and non-agricultural sectors, combined with relatively lower migration frictions, resulting in a strong force of labor reallocation continued in subsequent periods.
-Conversely, in regions displaying the opposite trend of structural transformation in the model simulation periods, this pattern is consistent with observed migration flows back into the agricultural sector during the 2015-2019 period.
+In contrast, Southern Africa and South America deviate from this pattern, with labor reallocating back to the agricultural sector, reflecting a trend of reverse structural transformation.23 These results should be interpreted in light of the model being quantified conditional on the initial period observations, specifically, migration flows $\mu{-1}^{ns,mz}$ defined over 2015-2019.
+A sharp decline in agricultural employment share during 2015-2019 suggests that these regions faced a large income gap between agricultural and nonagricultural sectors, combined with relatively low migration frictions, resulting in a strong force of labor reallocation continued in subsequent periods.
+Conversely, in regions displaying the opposite trend of structural transformation in the model simulation periods, this pattern is consistent with observed migration flows back into the agricultural sector during 2015-2019.